 In Ghana, there are no seats specifically reserved for women and there are no legislative quotas or voluntary quotas in place.
 Currently, 30 out of the 275 seats in Parliament are held by women.

-While there are no female candidates running for president, Brigitte Dzogbenuku is the running mate of Paa Kwesi Nduom representing the People's Progressive Party.
+There is one female presidential candidate, Nana Konadu Agyeman Rawlings, who is representing the National Democratic Party.
+Brigitte Dzogbenuku is also the running mate of Paa Kwesi Nduom representing the People's Progressive Party.